redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 "Authentication" is a blanket term for all of the stuff that goes into making sure that a user, often identified with an email address and password, is allowed to access something.
 Authentication can be [famously fickle](https://www.rdegges.com/2017/authentication-still-sucks/) to do right both from a technical standpoint and developer happiness standpoint.

 But you know Redwood has your back!
-Login isn't something you have to write from scratch—it's a solved problem and is one less thing we should have to worry about.
+Login isn't something we have to write from scratch—it's a solved problem and is one less thing we should have to worry about.
 Today Redwood includes integrations to:

 - [Auth0](https://auth0.com/)
 - [Netlify Identity](https://docs.netlify.com/visitor-access/identity/)

 We're going to demo a Netlify Identity integration in this tutorial since we're already deployed there and it's very easy to add to a Netlify site.

+> There are two terms which contain a lot of letters, starting with an "A" and ending in "ation" (which means you could rhyme them if you wanted to) that become involved in most discussions about login:
+>
+> * Authentication
+> * Authorization
+>
+> Here is how Redwood uses these terms:
+>
+> * **Authentication** deals with determining whether someone is who they say they are, generally by "logging in" with an email and password, or a third party OAuth provider like Google.
+> * **Authorization** is whether a user (who has usually already been authenticated) is allowed to do something they want to do.
+This generally involves some combination of roles and permission checking before allowing access to a URL or feature of your site.
+>
+> This section of the tutorial focuses on **Authentication** only.
+We're currently working on integrating a simple and flexible role-based authorization system and once we release it we'll update the tutorial to include a walkthrough!

 ### Netlify Identity Setup